jmkristian/OutpostForSCCo/README.md

 If something's not right, please report it by creating a new issue in the [issues page](https://github.com/jmkristian/OutpostForLAARES/issues).
+Please say what browser and what versions of OutpostForLAARES and Windows you used.
 To help isolate the problem, please attach a screenshot of a browser page (if any) and all the files from the folder `OutpostForLAARES\bin` whose names end with `.log`.